Suryaansh-R/Suryaansh-R/README.md

 # 👨‍💻 About me

-I am a backend developer passionate about building applications using modern practices.
+I am a Java developer passionate about building applications using modern practices.

 I enjoy building web applications using Java and Spring Boot, and I am interested in integrating Artificial Intelligence with modern software solutions.
 Through academic projects, internships, and continuous learning, I strive to write clean, maintainable code and grow as a software engineer.